 Robotics came into my life when my son wanted to take a class at age 7.
 He loved it, and I subsequently became an assistant, and then a teacher in LEGO Mindstorms NXT/EV3 robotics.
 At ACS, I have been excited to also work with FIRST FTC Robotics and help our High School team learn to build and program in a JAVA-based environment.

 Hello!
-My name is Donna Lynch, and this will be my second year teaching English for grades 6-8 at ACS.
+My name is Donna Lynch, and this will be my third year teaching English for grades 6-8 at ACS.
 I taught in public schools for 26 years, most of which were with Sweeny ISD.

-I received my Bachelor of Science in Academic Studies from Sam Houston State University.
+I received my Bachelor of Science in Academic Studies from Sam Houston State University in 1992.
 Upon graduation, my teaching career began in Somerville with grades 4, 6, and 8 where I presented at various conferences, attended the TAMU King Foundation Summer Writing Institute, and became a clinical lecturer for TAMU.
 After a few years, we moved to Spring ISD and then back to Brazoria County to be near family.
 I was named Teacher of the Year for Brazoria Intermediate in 2000 and Sweeny Jr. High in 2004.
 Education has been a priority in my life for many years and will continue to be in one form or another.

 In my spare time I enjoy traveling, crafting, shopping, and reading.
 I look forward to a great year of teaching and learning with my students in the faith-based environment of ACS!

 Be strong and courageous.